IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_properties_info.rst

     Filter features by a list of comma separated collections.

-  include (False, list, None)
-    Include the associated collections or targeting rules details in the response.

-  limit (False, int, None)
-    The number of records to retrieve.
-By default, the list operation return the first 10 records.
-To retrieve different set of records, use `limit` with `offset` to page through the available records.

-  guid (True, str, None)
-    GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

-  sort (False, str, None)
-    Sort the feature details based on the specified attribute.

   segments (False, list, None)
     Filter features by a list of comma separated segments.